SilvanTeufel/TopDownRTSTemplate_V2_ReadMe/README.md

 HUD/Actor Setup
 1. Create a Blueprint like mentioned above.
-2. Type "RTSUnitTemplate" in Search Details.
+2. Type "TopDownRTSTemplate" in Search Details.
 3. Use Functions and Variables in EvenGraph and Construction Script.
 Or just use the Parent Class as it is.